SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 "Dip Accumulator" (not described in this paper) and would make it hard to reward the liquidator without incurring a loss to the vault's balance.

-Note that thanks to the algorithmic nature of the @pnl calculations, there is no "bad debt" when a liquidation occurs too late, because an amount equal and opposite to the negative position value was already credited to the vault side, and can be used to repay the debt in the long side automatically.
+Note that thanks to the algorithmic nature of the @pnl calculations (see @sec:long_pnl), there is no "bad debt" when a liquidation occurs too late, because an amount equal and opposite to the negative position value was already credited to the vault side, and can be used to repay the debt in the long side automatically.

 === Liquidation Rewards